-Few surprises are expected when President Obama addresses the nation on Tuesday night.
+State Of The Union: What To ExpectFew surprises are expected when President Obama addresses the nation on Tuesday night.

-Working-age people now make up the majority in U.S. households that rely on food stamps — a switch from a few years ago, when children and the elderly were the main recipients.
+Working-Age People Make Up Majority Of Food Stamp RecipientsWorking-age people now make up the majority in U.S. households that rely on food stamps -- a switch from a few years ago, when children and the elderly were the main recipients.

 Raising Minimum Wage To $9 Draws Mixed ReactionUnemployed workers at a Dallas job fair today were largely excited by President Obama's call to raise the federal minimum wage.

 Obama: Nation Stronger, GOP Should Back His PlansPresident Barack Obama urged a deeply divided Congress to embrace his plans to use government money to create jobs and strengthen the nation's middle class.

-Tonight, she'll be in the House Chamber as the President delivers his State of the Union address before a Joint Session of Congress.
+Dallas 'Dreamer' To Attend State Of The Union AddressTonight, she'll be in the House Chamber as the President delivers his State of the Union address before a Joint Session of Congress.
 "It's very exciting" said Garibay.

 Obama To Republicans: Game OnPresident Barack Obama delivered an election-year message to Republicans: Game on.
 The GOP - in Congress and on the campaign trail - signaled it's ready for the fight.

-The following is analysis from CBS 11 political reporter Jack Fink concerning tonight's State of the Union Speech by President Obama, the general election campaign and what lies ahead for Mr. Obama.
+Political Reporter Jack Fink: President Obama's State Of The UnionThe following is analysis from CBS 11 political reporter Jack Fink concerning tonight's State of the Union Speech by President Obama, the general election campaign and what lies ahead for Mr. Obama.